todo.vu support

 Who sees what?

-Every staff user in todo.vu will see on their own calendar: time entries, due dates, and reminders for tasks they’re either in charge of as a task assignee, or that they follow as a task follower.
+Every staff user in todo.vu will see on their own calendar: time entries, due dates, and reminders for tasks they’re either in charge of as a task Assignee, or that they follow as a task Follower.

-Administration users in todo.vu will also be able to see this information as it relates to each of their staff in their separate calendar views.
+Administrator users in todo.vu will also be able to see this information as it relates to each of their staff in their separate calendar views.
 Only private tasks are kept hidden from users other than the task’s assignee.

 You can also see due tasks that are assigned to other users if you created the task.